epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.rst

 .. tip::
-   :file:`./result` is a symbolic link, so if you made any changes to your IOC and re-ran ``nix build``, a terminal window already in :file:`./result/iocBoot/iocExample` will still point to the old version.
+   :file:`./result` is a symbolic link, so if you made any changes to your IOC and re-ran ``nix build``, a terminal window already in :file:`./result/iocBoot/iocExample` would still point to the old version.

    To run the new version,
    either re-open a new window